The latest distribution numbers are in — it has taken Android 7.0 Nougat five months to hit a little more than 1 percent of Android devices.

 According to the Android Developer Dashboard, Nougat devices seem to have jumped 0.5 percent from last month’s numbers.
 On the plus side, Android Marshmallow is now the most common API level at 30.7 percent.
 Going by Android versions, however, the reigning king is still Android Lollipop with 32.9 percent — though Marshmallow is close behind.

 In contrast, Apple’s iOS 10 was released in the middle of September and is already on 76 percent of devices.

-Even though 18.7 percent sounds like a small number of phones with Android 6.0 onboard, it actually accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
+Even though 30.7 percent — the amount of devices running Android Marshmallow — sounds like a small number, it accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
 It’s an improvement, but the numbers continue to highlight one of Android’s biggest problems: fragmentation.
-Google issues monthly security updates and rolls out version updates to all of its supported Nexus and Android One devices, but it’s not always released in a timely manner by manufacturers and carriers.
+Google issues monthly security updates and rolls out version updates to all of its supported Pixel, Nexus, and Android One devices, but these are not always released in a timely manner by manufacturers and carriers for other devices.

 *The data above is from Google.
-It was collected during a 7-day period ending on September 5, 2016.
+It was collected during a seven-day period ending on February 6, 2017.
 Any versions with less than 0.1 percent distribution are not shown.

 We’ll continue to update this post as Google updates its Android distribution figures.

 Article originally published in August.
-Updated on 09-13-2016 by Julian Chokkattu: Added September’s figures.
+Updated on 02-08-2017 by Julian Chokkattu: Added February figures.